mohitpai/journey-optimizer.en/help/using/configuration/ip-warmup-campaign.md

 >[!CONTEXTUALHELP]
 >id="ajo_campaign_ip_warmup"
 >title="Activate the IP warmup plan option"
->abstract="Select the IP warmup plan activation option.
-Once the campaign is live, it can be associated with an IP warmup plan."
+>abstract="When you select this option, the campaign can be used in an IP warmup plan.
+The campaign schedule will then be driven by the IP warmup plan it is associated with."

 >[!BEGINSHADEBOX]